Carjacking Lawyer in San Diego

 Understanding California Carjacking Laws

 Carjacking is a form of robbery that involves the theft of a car or other automobile by means of force or threats.
 The victim of a carjacking either suffers bodily injury or was threatened with bodily injury personally or to his/her family.
 Carjacking is a violent crime and is covered under California’s “Three Strikes and You’re Out” law, meaning anyone convicted of a previous violent crime will face double the penalties for his or her next conviction.
-If you have been accused of carjacking, enlisting the help of a San Diego criminal defense lawyer from JD Law is your best bet to avoid maximum penalties.
+If you have been accused of carjacking, enlisting the help of a San Diego criminal defense lawyer from jD LAW, P.C. is your best bet to avoid maximum penalties.

 By offering you legal advice from the onset, your lawyer may be able to:

 - Help you avoid a conviction